 10. See if you can refinance your mortgage: A mortgage refi to lower your interest rates is one of the best ways to save money.
 It doesn’t involve sacrificing your lifestyle, and the savings over the years can be substantial.
 Read: When to Refinance Your Mortgage

 11. Get your free credit report: Getting access to your credit report is simple and free.
 Taking a few minutes to make sure there are no errors not only can increase your credit score, but it can also put you on notice of potential identity theft.
-Read: How to Get Your Free Credit Report
+Read: Where to get your free credit report

 12. Check your credit score: Your free credit report does not come with your credit score.
 Fortunately, there are a number of ways to get access to your credit score for free or little cost.
 Particularly if you plan to borrow money soon, keeping an eye on your credit score can help you improve it.
 A high score can result in much lower interest rates on your next loan.
 Read: Where to Get Your Free Credit Score

 13. Map out your debt: The very first step to getting out of debt is to have a clear picture of the situation.
 Write down each creditor you owe, the balance, interest rate, and minimum monthly payment.
 Just seeing all of this in one place starts the process of gaining control of the situation.
 Of course, it’s just the start.
 Read: How to Get out of Debt and 23 Tools to Help You Get Out of Debt Fast

 14. Take advantage of online tools: There are a lot of free and low cost online tools that can help you with your finances.
 From managing your investments to creating a budget, there is a tool for just about every aspect of personal finance and investing: Read: 21 of the Best Tools to Manage Your Money

 Related: Best Finance Apps for Every Budget